-A former climate activist with a background in art and philosophy, Martin is a member of the Arena Climate Network and has participated in several fellowships, such as the European Excellence Exchange Journalism Programme in Amsterdam, the International Journalists Programme in Berlin and, most recently, the Milena Jesenská Fellowship for Journalists at IWM in Vienna.
+Martin is a former climate activist with a background in art and philosophy.
+He is a member of the Arena Climate Network and has participated in several fellowships, including the European Excellence Exchange Journalism Programme in Amsterdam, the International Journalists Programme in Berlin, and most recently, the Milena Jesenská Fellowship for Journalists at the Institute of Human Sciences (IWM) in Vienna.

-Throughout his investigative work, Martin primarily focuses on exposing the malpractices of the European fossil fuel industry in the EU and beyond.
+Throughout his investigative work, Martin's primary focus has been on exposing the malpractices of the European fossil fuel industry within the EU and beyond.

-In the past, he has also worked as an art editor for Czech publications A2 and FlashArt, as well as working as a climate editor for Czech online daily Deník Alarm.
+He has also previously worked as an art editor for the Czech publications A2 and FlashArt, and as a climate editor for the Czech online daily newspaper Deník Alarm.

-His work has been published in media outlets such as the Green European Journal, Eurozine, El Salto and Die Tageszeitung, as well as the following Czech publications: A2, Deník Alarm, Deník Referendum, ČT Art, Artalk, Art&Antiques and others.
+His work has been published in various media outlets, including the Green European Journal, Eurozine, El Salto, Die Tageszeitung, and the following Czech publications: A2, Deník Alarm, Deník Referendum, ČT Art, Artalk and Art&Antiques, among others.

 Basic information